kalyanamp/notes/kubernetes.md

 Kubernetes is considered a scheduler with the broad sense.
 Other container schedulers include Swarm, Fleet and Mesos [[2]][KubeVs].
-Swarm is developed by Docker and it essentially enables the operator to use a cluster as a single Docker host throught the `docker` CLI.
+Swarm is developed by Docker and it essentially enables the operator to use a cluster as a single Docker host thought the `docker` CLI.
 Fleet is developed by CoreOS and is providing low level cluster management.
 Similarly, Mesos, originally developed at Berkeley, is a powerful and battle tested cluster management system.
 It can be used to deploy Swarm or Kubernetes and it is the only one of the four